afnandamra/book_app/README.md

 01-03-2021 8:00pm - Application now has a fully-functional express server, with a GET route for the home page and the search form, with ability to add and get to/from database.

 ### Lab 13 : 2-3-2021
-02-03-2021 pm - Application now has a fully-functional express server, with a GET route for the home page and the search form.
+02-03-2021 2:30pm - Application now has a fully-functional express server, with a GET route for the home page and the search form, with the ability to update and delete your data in/from database.

-#### Feature 1:
+#### Feature 1: UPDATE

-Estimate of time needed to complete:
+Estimate of time needed to complete: 30 minutes

-Start time:
+Start time: 1:00pm

-Finish time:
+Finish time: 2:00pm

-Actual time needed to complete:
+Actual time needed to complete: 1 hour

-#### Feature 2:
+#### Feature 2: DELETE

-Estimate of time needed to complete:

-Start time:

-Finish time:

-Actual time needed to complete:

-#### Feature 3:

-Estimate of time needed to complete:
+Estimate of time needed to complete: 15 minutes

-Start time:
+Start time: 2:15pm

-Finish time:
+Finish time: 2:20pm

-Actual time needed to complete:
+Actual time needed to complete: 5 minutes

 ### Lab 14 : 3-3-2021
 03-03-2021 pm - Application now has a fully-functional express server, with a GET route for the home page and the search form.